dmiranda1482/intervals-prototype/DESIGN.md

 ### Review the algotithm
 The last test with a very large number of intervals does not scale very well.
 20000 intervals takes about 45 seconds to compute.

+TODO: Next, replace the call to sort by an insert